Retour

 Find out more

-IT and digital Responsibility
+IT and digital responsibility

 ENGIE's purpose places the transition to a carbon-neutral economy at the heart of our strategy.
 This ambition obviously trickles down to all parts of the company, starting with our digital infrastructures and practices.
 In a word, we are fully committed to a responsible digital approach.
 Our digital strategy paves the way for more sustainable digital consumption.